zemn-me/monorepo/README.md

 This will recursively run all tests in parallel.

+### BuildBuddy

+The project is configured to use a BuildBuddy cache for faster build times.
+If you have an account, you can run `BUILDBUDDY_API_KEY=EDIT_AND_REPLACE ./.github/workflows/bootstrap_remote_cache.sh` from the project root, and it will drop an .auth.bazelrc in there.

+Once that's done, edit the file and replace EDIT_AND_REPLACE with your BuildBuddy API key.
+I **do not** recommend changing "EDIT_AND_REPLACE" on the bash commandline, or you'll end up having your secret API key stored in your shell history.

 ## Neat features

 1. **Continuous patching**.
 Because Bazel allows this repo to be fully tested, Mend is able to automatically integrate patches for any and all dependencies of any project in this repo automatically.